LGBTQ advocacy in the Gaza war

-Queer advocacy during the Gaza war has remained a significantly contentious topic.
-Many queer people allied themselves with pro-Palestinian causes, especially in protest movements against the ongoing war, against the alleged Gaza genocide.
-Some pro-Palestinian queers have claimed common cause between Queer liberation and Palestinian liberation, though others have called such movements antisemitic and self-contradictory.
-Some pro-Israeli queers have complained about feeling excluded from traditionally queer spaces due to pro-Palestinian queer advocacy.
+LGBTQ advocacy during the Gaza war has remained a significantly contentious topic.
+Many LGBTQ people allied themselves with pro-Palestinian causes, especially in protest movements against the ongoing war, and against the Gaza genocide.
+Some pro-Palestinian LGBTQ people have claimed common cause between queer liberation and Palestinian liberation, though others have called such movements antisemitic and self-contradictory.
+Some pro-Israeli LGBTQ people have complained about feeling excluded from traditionally LGBTQ spaces due to pro-Palestinian LGBTQ advocacy.

 Background

 In past decades, many prominent LGBTQ figures have expressed solidarity with or sympathy for the Palestinian cause, such as Jean Genet, June Jordan, Audre Lorde, James Baldwin, Judith Butler, bell hooks and Leslie Feinberg.
 In 2000, Queers Undermining Israeli Terrorism (QUIT), an explicitly queer Palestinian solidarity group, was founded in the San Francisco Bay Area, with protests from the 2000s onward related to the Israel-Palestine conflict from the LGBTQ community being motivated by the phenomenon of pinkwashing.